On my recent Wake Forest University campus tour, I got the chance to visit some of my favorite places.

 Alright, I’m here with Dan whose in charge of the center.
 Dan, where are we at?
 We’re at Wake Forest Center for Entrepreneurship.
 Dan invited me to speak to his class and work with some of his students to give them feedback on their business ideas so here I am getting ready to go up.
 Dan is introducing me and then I made my regular speech.
 It was awesome!

 Hey, quick survey.
 I just talked.
 How did my speech go?
 Very well!
 It was a lot of fun.
 Enjoyed it as always.

 Thank you!
 Dan, how’d it go?
 Awesome!
 Great time.
 Learned a lot.
 I really loved meeting all these students and hearing their business ideas and talking to them in the hallways between classes.
 Probably the most engaging speaker and it put me in a great mood for the rest of the day.
 Thank you!
 High five!
 Professor Nick Gray!
 Why do you think this is a good one?
 Professor Nick Gray!
 What?
 I think this is a terrible one!
 I think it is a great one!

 We had a lot of fun and then afterward we filmed some videos outside.

 This is Dr. Page West.
 He was the Entrepreneurship guy when I was in school there.
 It was neat to catch up with him and think about how he supported me.
-I got invited to swing by the Scales Art Center by these great people to see their gallery that they had on campus.
+I got invited to swing by the Scales Art Center (where the Lilting Banshees used to rehearse) by these great people to see their gallery that they had on campus.